kaumil/flask-blog/README.md

-# blog
+# Flask Blogger
-Blogging website using Flask and Sqlite
+Blogging website using Flask, SQLAlchemy and Elasticsearch